-Having a consistent bedtime trains the brain of babies to fall asleep at a particular time.
+Having a consistent bedtime trains babies’ brains to fall asleep at a particular time.
 Try moving your baby’s bedtime a little ahead if he feels uncomfortable at his usual sleeping time.

 3. Maintain a Relaxed Night Routine

-A nighttime routine prepares him to fall asleep peacefully.
+A nighttime routine prepares your child to fall asleep peacefully.
 You can initiate such a routine by giving a bath, reading a story, or humming a lullaby.
+Also, dress your little one in comfortable-fitting clothes without a strong odour, preferably full length, to avoid insect bites or cold at night.
 The lights in the room should be dim; this will enable your baby to fall asleep even if he wakes up at odd hours in the night.

 4. Use Proper Soothing Toys

 Crib safety guidelines recommend that you choose soothing and harmless toys to put in your child’s crib.
-For babies below 8 months old, it is suggested to tie the toy to their crib, which they can feel, smell, and sense, but can’t pull closer and end up getting entangled.
-For babies above 8 months, you can just drop the toy in their crib.
+For babies below eight months old, it is suggested to tie the toy to their crib, which they can feel, smell, and sense, but can’t pull closer or get entangled.
+For babies above eight months, you can just drop the toy in their crib.

-Here are certain dos and don’t during the process of training your baby to self-soothe.
+Here are certain dos and don’t you must bear in mind when training your baby to self-soothe.

 1. Have Patience

-You need to give enough time and chance to your baby to self-soothe.
-Every baby grows and learns differently, so don’t rush to pick him up as soon as he starts crying.
+You need to give enough time and chances for your baby to self-soothe.
+Every baby grows and learns at a different pace; don’t rush to pick him up as soon as he starts crying.
 Give your baby a minute or two to calm down on his own.